-The BRIDGES program (Building Refugee Initiatives to Develop Goals for Educational Success) is a partnership designed to support high school juniors or seniors who are either refugees or children of refugees in gaining a deeper understanding of the college entrance process while becoming more acquainted with the expectations of the college setting.
+Building Refugee Initiatives to Develop Goals for Educational Success (BRIDGES) is a partnership designed to help high school juniors or seniors who are refugees or children of refugees gain a deeper understanding of the college entrance process while becoming more acquainted with the expectations of a college setting.

-Wake Tech Service-Learning students who engage in this opportunity will enhance their skills in communication, leadership, and applicable classroom learning while building strong collaboration within the community.
+Service Learning students who engage in this opportunity will enhance their skills in communication, leadership and applicable classroom learning while building strong collaboration within the community.

-Please complete one of the following forms to get involved:
+To get started, complete one of the following forms:

-*The BRIDGES program was designed for Wake Tech by Kayte Thomas, MSW, LCSW, PhD student at Baylor University.
-It is a replicable model in other college settings.
-For more information on adopting this program on your campus please contact [email protected]
+The BRIDGES program was designed for Wake Tech by Kayte Thomas, MSW, LCSW, a Ph.D. student at Baylor University.
+The model can be replicated in other college settings.

 ConnectWake Tech eNews